howtographql/howtographql/content/choose.md

 - [**Java**](https://www.howtographql.com/graphql-java/0-introduction/): Learn how to build a GraphQL server in Java with this tutorial based on the [graphql-java](https://github.com/graphql-java/graphql-java) library.
 - [**Elixir**](https://www.howtographql.com/graphql-elixir/0-introduction/): Learn how to build a GraphQL server in Elixir with this tutorial based on the [Absinthe](https://github.com/absinthe-graphql/absinthe) library.
 - [**Python**](https://www.howtographql.com/graphql-python/0-introduction/): Learn how to build a GraphQL server in Python with this tutorial based on the [Graphene](https://github.com/graphql-python/graphene) library.
-- [**Graphcool**](https://www.howtographql.com/graphcool/0-introduction/): [Graphcool](https://www.graph.cool/docs/tutorials/graphcool-features-overview-ped6wohw0o/) is a powerful development framework combineing GraphQL and Serverless technologies to provide you with the best tools to build the backend for your next app.
-Learn how to leverage the features of Graphcool to build a production-ready GraphQL server.
-- **Scala** (_Coming Soon_): Learn how to build a GraphQL server in Scala with this tutorial based on the [Sangria](https://github.com/sangria-graphql/sangria) library.
+- [**Scala** ](https://www.howtographql.com/graphql-scala/0-introduction): Learn how to build a GraphQL server in Scala with this tutorial based on the [Sangria](https://github.com/sangria-graphql/sangria) library.

 ### Contribute a Tutorial